JacobDrizzle/JacobDrizzle/README.md

 ## 👋 Hi, I’m @JacobDrizzle

-- I'm an aspiring Software Engineer, eager to embark on my professional journey in the tech industry.
+- I'm an aspiring Software Engineer, currently pursuing a Bachelor's degree in Software Development.
-- Currently honing my skills in advanced software development, with a keen interest in Artificial intelligence and Machine Learning, alongside C++, Java, and SQL.
+- I have a keen interest in Artificial intelligence, Robotics, and Cybersecurity.
+I am proficient in C++, TypeScript, Java, SQL, and Python to name a few, and constantly honing my skills in software development.
-- Coding and Innovation: Passionate about AI/ML, constantly exploring its capabilities.
-Proficient in modern web technologies and always in pursuit of innovative solutions.
+- Passionate about AI/ML, CyberSecurity and Software in general I'm constantly exploring its capabilities and looking for new ways to innovate.

 ## Stepping Stone to Professional Experience 💼